TommyTran732/Windows-Setup/Debloat/README.md

 - Run `Get-AppxPackage -AllUsers <PackageName> | Remove-AppxPackage -AllUsers` to remove the unwanted packages.

-- Run `Get-AppxProvisionedPackage -Online <PackageName> | Remove-ProvisionedAppxPackage -AllUsers` to unprovision the packages.

 The list of packages I remove on my Parallels system is in the `Parallels.txt` file.